EU Licensed4.8/5

 Frequently Asked Questions

-Can I use Flixonase every day long-term?
+Can I use Flixonase just when I have symptoms?

-Can I use Flixonase during pregnancy?
+Can I use Flixonase with antihistamine tablets?

 Dr. Ross Elledge